vencordthemer/Register/README.md

 ]

 ```
-You can shange the username a password to anything you want.
+> You can Change the username a password to anything you want.

 After this, reopen the Admins.exe and login with your account.
 ### Making a teacher account